- Search The Registry

 With the Comintern, Haywood was assigned to work with the newly created Negro Commission.
 In his major work Negro Liberation, he argued that the root of the oppression of Blacks was the unsolved agrarian question in the South.
 He believed that the unfinished bourgeois-democratic revolution of Reconstruction had been betrayed in the Hayes-Tilden Compromise of 1877.
 It abandoned African Americans to plantations as tenant farmers and sharecroppers, faced with Redeemer governments, the system of Jim Crow laws, and the terror of the Ku Klux Klan and other paramilitary groups.
 According to Haywood, the rise of imperialism left blacks frozen as "landless, semi-slaves in the South."

 In 1920 Haywood married a woman named Hazel, but they separated the same year.
 He was a leading figure in the Communist Party of the United States (CPUSA) and the Communist Party of the Soviet Union (CPSU).
 His goal was to connect the political philosophy of the Communist Party with the issues of race.
 In 1926, he joined other African American Communists and traveled to the Soviet Union to study the effect of Communism on racial issues found in the United States.
-His work there resulted in his selection to be the head of the Communist Party's Negro Department.
+His work there resulted in his selection as the head of the Communist Party's Negro Department.
 The party platform changed by the late 1930s and began to stray away from advocating for African American self-determination.
 As the party's platform changed over time, Haywood lost his stance within the party.
 His work also included creating a group to help the Scottsboro boys’ case.